whizvox/CompoundOres/README.md

 (higher up the list = higher priority)

 * Allow ore components to be defined via datapacks rather than hardcoding them
-* Allow the end user to configure world generation
 * Test compatibility with other mods
 * Write proper documentation
 * Port to 1.17